IHE/ITI.MHD/input/pagecontent/transaction-67.md

 ##### Message Semantics

-The Document Consumer executes an HTTP GET against the Document Responder’s DocumentReference URL.
+The Document Consumer executes an HTTP GET against the Document Responders DocumentReference URL.
 The search target follows the FHIR HTTP specification, addressing the DocumentReference Resource http://hl7.org/fhir/R4/http.html:
 ```
 [base]/DocumentReference?<query>
 ```
 This URL is configurable by the Document Responder and is subject to the following constraints:

-The <query> represents a series of encoded name-value pairs representing the filter for the query, as specified in Section 3.67.4.1.2.1, as well as control parameters to modify the behavior of the Document Responder such as response format, or pagination.
+The <query> represents a series of encoded name-value pairs representing the filter for the query, as specified in Section [Query Search Parameters](#query-search-parameters), as well as control parameters to modify the behavior of the Document Responder such as response format, or pagination.

 ###### Query Search Parameters